bryan21o/Capst_Projects/README.md

     * Emergency Providers: Optimize route and response time for better efficiency.
     * Transits: Optimizing delivery services to maintain quota and customer satisfaction.
     * General Public: Desirable need for safe traveling and shortcuts for either personal or work related matters.
-Project Instructions
+Project Instructions guideline:
-The project followed these key steps:

-Setup the Project:

 Downloaded the dataset using Kagglehub.
+(The file is called US_Accidents_March23.csv unless user doing the project changes the file name.)

 Business Understanding: